ryuichiueda/slides_marp/prob_robotics_2025/lesson4-3e.md

 ---

-## Calculating the multivariate Gaussian distribution
+## Calculation of the multivariate Gaussian distribution

 - Is there reproducibility?